Guide to the Epsom Derby and Best Betting Sites

 1884

-For the only time in Epsom Derby history, the race ended in a dead heat for the win, with Harvester and St. Gatien coming across the line together.
+In a unique moment in Epsom Derby history, when the race ended in a dead heat, the victory was shared by Harvester and St. Gatien, who crossed the line together.

 1909

-Mirrors captured the Derby, which made him the first horse with regal ownership to do so.
+Mirrors won the Derby, becoming the first royal-owned horse to win the race.
 King Edward VII owned the horse.

 1913